* This is the Professional Version. *

 Clomiphene should not be given to women who are pregnant because theoretically, it may cause genital birth defects.

-Evidence1 indicates that in obese women with PCOS, letrozole (an aromatase inhibitor) is more likely to induce ovulation than clomiphene.
-Recent data indicate this effect may also occur in thin women with PCOS.
+Evidence indicates that in obese women with PCOS, letrozole (an aromatase inhibitor) is more likely to induce ovulation than clomiphene (1).
+Recent data indicate that this effect may also occur in thin women with PCOS.
 No evidence indicates that letrozole is more effective than clomiphene for causes of anovulation other than PCOS.
+Letrozole has a much shorter half-life than clomiphene.

 Letrozole, like clomiphene, is started between the 3rd and 5th day after bleeding begins.
 Initially, women are given 2.5 mg po once/day for 5 days.
 If ovulation does not occur, the dose can be increased by 2.5 mg every cycle to a maximum of 7.5 mg/dose.